testiumjs/testiumjs.github.io/setup.md

 **NOTE:**

-All `chromedriver` versions have a specific min required Chrome version.
+All `chromedriver` versions have a specific minimum required Chrome version.
 If your local Chrome browser updates the version, you likely have to update your `chromedriver` install as well.